 IMPORTANT: The Doctoral Program has only one deadline which is December 13, 2022.
 The Doctoral Program Committee will begin the application review process at that time.

 Areas of Interest: Select up to four interests via the Area of Interest/Specialization drop-down box within the application

-Letters of Recommendation: Letters should attest to academic ability, nature and quality of past work performance, commitment to social work values, and capacity for scholarly contribution.
+Letters of Recommendation: Letters should attest to academic ability, writing and communication style, nature and quality of past work performance, commitment to social work values, and capacity for scholarly contribution.
 PLEASE INFORM THOSE WRITING LETTERS OF RECOMMENDATION THAT IT IS ESSENTIAL THAT THEY REACH US BY JAN.
-1, OR EARLIER (preferably by December 10).
+1, OR EARLIER (preferably by December 13).